marcomuser/tsxfm/README.md

 ### Does it do type-checking?

-Same answer as for [tsx](https://github.com/esbuild-kit/tsx#does-it-do-type-checking): No, esbuild does not support type checking.
-It's recommended to run TypeScript separately as a command (`tsc --noEmit`) or via [IDE IntelliSense](https://code.visualstudio.com/docs/languages/typescript).
+No, esbuild does not support type checking.
+It's recommended to run TypeScript separately via `tsc --noEmit`.